trgr234/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 ## Prerequisites

-None
+There are no formal prerequisites for this course.

 ## Course Objectives—"I Can" Statements

-The following “I can” statements will serve as guiding objectives for this course.
+The following “I can” statements will serve as guiding objectives for this course and its assessments.
 By the end of the semester, you should feel comfortable making each statement about yourself and be able to back up that statement with your performance on course activities and assessments.

 - I can identify and define key concepts in (web) content management.
 - I can manage content using established workflows.
 - I can identify and employ technologies related to content management.
-- I can find and use resources for self-directed learning
+- I can find and use resources for self-directed learning.
 - I can describe and compare content management systems.

 ## Required Course Materials

-You are not required to buy a textbook for this class.
+You are not required to buy a textbook for this class; however, much of my lecturing will be inspired by *[Web Content Management: Systems, Features, and Best Practices](https://flyingsquirrelbook.com/)*.
+If you find the lectures helpful—and have the money to do so—I suggest you purchase the book during or after the semester.

-Over the course of the semester, however, you will be learning about a number of free resources that you can use to learn about content management systems, and you will work together as a class to use what you learn from those resources (and other course activities) to write a content management systems guidebook that you can use as a reminder and reference after the semester has ended.
+Over the course of the semester, you will be learning about a number of free resources that you can use to learn about content management systems.

+Furthermore, you will work together as a class to use what you learn from those resources (and other course activities) to write a content management systems guidebook that you can use as a reminder and reference after the semester has ended.

+## Course Policies

+### Adjusting the Syllabus

+This course is highly collaborative and flexible, and the "master" syllabus for the course is stored in GitHub, a technology built around collaborative work.
+As a class, we should all feel free to suggest changes to the syllabus that will better help us meet the course objectives listed above.
+However, the syllabus will not be changed willy-nilly or without broad support from all of us in ICT 302.
+This policy gives you extra freedom to suggest changes to the course; however, that freedom also comes with the responsibility to reflect on the course objectives and your achievement of them.

+### Technology Information and Requirements

+#### Technology Requirements

+Minimum technical requirements for UK courses and suggested hardware, software, and internet connections are available at [ITS Student Hardware & Software Guidelines](http://www.uky.edu/its/student-hardware-software-guidelines).

+This class is highly focused and dependent on a number of Web technologies, and you are expected to bring a laptop or tablet to class that will permit you to fully participate in class activities.

+#### Technology Use in Class

+Having a laptop or tablet in class naturally creates opportunities for distraction.
+I get it.
+I read a lot of webcomics in class during my undergraduate **and** graduate studies, so in most cases, I'm not interested in policing what you do on your computers.
+That said, navigating distraction in a tech-heavy world is an increasingly important skill, so you owe it to yourself (and to your classmates) to think hard about distractions in class.

+#### Technical Support

+For account help, contact UK’s [Information Technology Customer Services](http://www.uky.edu/UKIT) online, by [email](mailto:218help@uky.edu), or by phone at 859-218-HELP (4357).

+### Excused Absences (Senate Rules 5.2.4.2)
+Senate Rules 5.2.4.2 defines the following as acceptable reasons for excused absences: (a) significant illness, (b) death of a family member, (c) trips for members of student organizations sponsored by an educational unit, trips for University classes, and trips for participation in intercollegiate athletic events, (d) major religious holidays, (e) interviews for graduate/professional school or full-time employment post-graduation, and (f) other circumstances found to fit “reasonable cause for nonattendance” by the instructor of record.
+Students should notify the professor of absences prior to class when possible.

+If a course syllabus requires specific interactions (e.g., with the instructor or other students), in situations where a student’s total EXCUSED absences exceed 1/5 (or 20%) of the required interactions for the course, the student shall have the right to request and receive a "W," or the Instructor of Record may award an “I” for the course if the student declines a “W.” (Senate Rules 5.2.4.2.1)

+(If an attendance/interaction policy is not stated in the course syllabus or the policy does not include a penalty to the student, the Instructor cannot penalize the student for any unexcused absences.)

+### Verification of Absences (Senate Rules 5.2.4.2.A, B, C, and E)
+Students may be asked to verify their absences in order for them to be considered excused.
+Senate Rule 5.2.4.2 states that faculty have the right to request appropriate verification when students claim an excused absence due to: significant illness; death in the household, trips for classes, trips sponsored by an educational unit and trips for participation related to intercollegiate athletic events; and interviews for full-time job opportunities after graduation and interviews for graduate and professional school.
+(Appropriate notification of absences due to University-related trips is required prior to the absence when feasible and in no case more than one week after the absence.)

+### Religious Observances (Senate Rules 5.2.4.2.D)
+Students anticipating an absence for a major religious holiday are responsible for notifying the instructor in writing of anticipated absences due to their observance of such holidays.
+Please check the course syllabus for the notification requirement.
+If no requirement is specified, two weeks prior to the absence is reasonable and should not be given any later.
+Information regarding major religious holidays may be obtained through the [Ombud](https://www.uky.edu/ombud/religious-observation-accommodations)’s website or calling 859-257-3737.

+### Make-Up Work (Senate Rule 5.2.4.2)
+Students missing any graded work due to an excused absence are responsible: for informing the Instructor of Record about their excused absence within one week following the period of the excused absence (except where prior notification is required); and for making up the missed work.
+The instructor must give the student an opportunity to make up the work and/or the exams missed due to the excused absence, and shall do so, if feasible, during the semester in which the absence occurred.
+The instructor shall provide the student with an opportunity to make up the graded work and may not simply calculate the student's grade on the basis of the other course requirements, unless the student agrees in writing.

+### Children in Class

+All breastfeeding babies are welcome in class as often as necessary.
+Non-nursing babies and older children are welcome whenever alternate arrangements cannot be made.
+I want all students—including students who are parents—to feel welcomed and be supported, and I expect all students to join me in these efforts.

+(Thank you to [Dr. Christopher C. Jones](https://christophercjones.com/), whose [tweet](https://twitter.com/ccjones13/status/1107698161789747200) inspired my adoption of this policy.)

 # Course Assessments

 ## Assessment Scale
-- A: 90 - 100
+- A: 90 - 100 points
-- B: 80 - 89.99
+- B: 80 - 89.99 points
-- C: 70 - 79.99
+- C: 70 - 79.99 points
-- D: 60 - 69.99
+- D: 60 - 69.99 points
-- E: 0 - 59.99
+- E: 0 - 59.99 points

 I do not "round up" grades at the end of the semester.
 I know that can be frustrating for someone who is "almost there," but all rounding really does is move the "almost there" zone down by half a point, potentially creating another group of students who are frustrated that they just barely missed the mark.
 If you are concerned about potentially being right on the edge of a grading category at the end of the semester, the best thing to do is to talk to me about your concerns as early as possible (and certainly not after the fact) so that we can make sure that you wind up where you want to be!